oslokommune/okctl-upgrade/gists/bump-eks/README.md

 * [Example](https://docs.konghq.com/kubernetes-ingress-controller/latest/concepts/ingress-versions/)
 * [Kubernetes Ingress documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource)

-### Make sure Okctl version is TODO or later
+### Make sure Okctl version is x.x.x or later (ToDo: update this when Okctl supports 1.22)

-TODO: Okctl doesn't support EKS 1.22.
+TODO: Okctl doesn't support EKS 1.22 yet.
 We will update this guide when it is.
+(Note to ourselves:
+"Replace this text line with: Make sure you have upgraded to Okctl version x.x.x or later.")

-This is because we need to bump the AWS load balancer controller to 2.4.1 or later.
-Okctl upgrade handles this for us.
+This is because we need to bump the AWS load balancer controller to 2.4.1 or later. `okctl upgrade` handles this for us.

 From update-1.22 documentation: